Java applications define task queues in a configuration file called

-Sets the maximum number of tasks that can be executed at any given time in the specified queue.
+Sets the maximum number of tasks that can be executed simultaneously from the specified queue.
 The value is an integer.
-By default, this directive is unset and there is no limit on the maximum number of concurrent tasks.
+By default, the limit is 1000 tasks per queue.

-Restricting the maximum number of concurrent tasks gives you more control over your queue's rate of execution.
-For example, you can constrain the number of instances that are running the queue's tasks.
-Limiting the number of concurrent requests in a given queue allows you to make resources available for other queues or online processing.
+Restricting the number of concurrent tasks gives you more control over the queue's rate of execution and can prevent too many tasks from running at once.
+It can also prevent datastore contention and make resources available for other queues or online processing.

 The name of the queue.
 This is the name you specify when you call

 A queue name can contain letters, numbers, and hyphens.

 How often tasks are processed on this queue.
 The value is a number followed by a slash and a unit of time, where the unit is

 5/msays tasks will be processed at a rate of 5 times per minute.